zhengyuan224/Composer-Classification-and-Next-Sequence-Prediction/README.md

 ## 📦 Dataset Setup

-The project dataset is provided in `student_files.zip`.
-Before running the scripts, you must extract the contents:
+The dataset (`student_files.zip`) is not included in this repository due to its large size.
+To run the project:

+1. Obtain the `student_files.zip` file.
-1. Extract `student_files.zip` into the project root.
+2. Extract it into the project root directory.
-2. Ensure the extracted folder is named `student_files/`.
+3. Ensure the extracted folder is named `student_files/`.

 The directory structure should look like this:
 ```text